vladiim/windows_vm/README.md

 5. Boot and follow Windows installation prompts

 **Starting from scratch?** See [Detailed Setup Instructions](#detailed-setup-instructions) below.

+## Running the VM

+Once you've completed the initial setup, running your Windows VM is simple:

+1. **Open UTM**: Launch the UTM application from your Applications folder or via Spotlight
+2. **Select Your VM**: Click on your Windows 11 VM from the list of virtual machines
+3. **Start the VM**: Click the play button (▶️) in the toolbar, or right-click and select "Run"
+4. **Wait for Boot**: The VM will boot up - this may take 30-60 seconds on first boot after setup
+5. **Interact**: Click inside the VM window to use Windows.
+Press `Control+Option` to release the mouse/keyboard

+### Useful Commands

+- **Full Screen**: Click the full-screen button or `Control+Command+F`
+- **Shutdown**: Use Windows Start menu → Power → Shut down (recommended)
+- **Force Stop**: UTM toolbar → Stop button (use only if VM is unresponsive)
+- **Pause/Resume**: UTM toolbar → Pause button to suspend the VM

+### Tips

+- The VM state is saved between runs - you can shut down Windows normally and restart later
+- For best performance, close other resource-intensive apps while running the VM
+- If the VM doesn't start, check UTM's console output for error messages

 ## Prerequisites
 - macOS Ventura (13) or later (tested on Sequoia 15.6.1).